function61/function53/README.md

 $ mkdir ~/function53 && cd ~/function53/
 $ VERSION_TO_DOWNLOAD="..." # find this from Bintray.
 Looks like: 20180828_1449_b9d7759cf80f0b4a
 $ sudo curl --location --fail --output function53 "https://dl.bintray.com/function61/function53/$VERSION_TO_DOWNLOAD/function53_linux-arm" && sudo chmod +x function53
+$ ./function53 write-default-config
+$ cat config.json

+... inspect the configuration to see if it suits you

 $ ./function53 write-systemd-unit-file
 Wrote unit file to /etc/systemd/system/function53.service Run to enable on boot & to start now: